flekschas/jupyter-scatter/DOCS.md

 - `color_active` is a valid matplotlib color.
 - `color_hover` is a valid matplotlib color.
 - `by` is either an array-like list of values or a string referencing a column in `data`.
-- `map` is either a string referencing a matplotlib color map, a matplotlib color map object, a list of matplotlib-compatible colors, or `auto` (to let jscatter choose a default color map).
+- `map` is either a string referencing a matplotlib color map, a matplotlib color map object, a list of matplotlib-compatible colors, a dictionary of category-color pairs, or `auto` (to let jscatter choose a default color map).
 - `norm` is either a tuple defining a value range that's map to `[0, 1]` with `matplotlib.colors.Normalize` or a [matplotlib normalizer](https://matplotlib.org/stable/api/colors_api.html#classes).
 - `order` is either a list of values (for categorical coloring) or `reverse` to reverse a color map.
 - `kwargs`: